vordimous/scmusictheropy/content/_index.md

   section_id: hero
   component: hero_block.html
   content: An affiliate organization of the American Music Therapy Association (AMTA).
-    MTASC is composed of board-certified music therapists and music therapy students in South Carolina.
+    MTASC is composed of board-certified music therapists music therapy students, retired music therapists, and others supporting in the field in South Carolina.
 We support professional development, community awareness and continuing education in the field of music therapy.
 Here you will find more information about our organization, as well as information for students and professional therapists.
     Thank you for visiting the MTASC website.